parmentelat/backups-rotate/README.md

 option.

-Also if your files are named with a timestamp, you can use the `--timestamp-format` option to specify the format of the timestamp in the file name (using Python's `datetime` format); files that do not match the format will be ignored - and thus preserved.
+Also if your files are named with a timestamp, you can use the `--datetime-format` option to specify the format of the timestamp in the file name (using Python's `datetime` format); files that do not match the format will be ignored - and thus preserved.